Hobonichi Techo: Features

-The planner's pages feature a 4 mm lined grid to maximize customization and is printed on Tomoe River (Tomoegawa) paper, a very thin and high quality paper.
+The planner's pages feature a 4 mm lined grid to maximize customization and is printed on Tomoe River paper, a very thin and high quality paper.
+Originally, Tomoegawa manufactured this paper until 2021 when the company Sanzen took over production of Tomoe River Paper.
+Now produced by Sanzen, it is referred to as Tomoe River S Paper.
+Starting in 2024, the company behind Hobonichi exhausted the existing supply of the original Tomoegawa paper and switched to using the new Tomoe River S paper by Sanzen in most of their planners.
+Since 2025, all Hobonichi planners use the new Tomoe River Paper S by Sanzen.
 It is resistant to bleeding and feathering of inks and paints, especially fountain pen inks and watercolors, though alcohol-based pens will bleed through.

 The book is structured with a yearly overview section, monthly pages, various informational pages in the back, and most importantly, one full page dedicated to each day.
 Daily pages display the current moon phase, the day/week of the year, and short quotations from a variety of sources.
 The planner may be used in an optional cover with several useful features like card pockets, bookmarks, and a pen holder which doubles as a clasp.
 Covers are offered in a variety of materials and are sold in a different set of designs every year.
 The planner and covers are available in two sizes, the A6 'Original', and the larger A5 'Cousin'.
 Each Hobonichi Techo has a unique serial number printed on the final page, as a mark of its authenticity.